What does a Medical Sales Rep do?

-- The Job Description of a Medical Sales Rep
+- 3. An Average Day in the Life of a Medical Sales Rep

 The foremost responsibilities a sales rep is assigned include presenting products to the customers and explaining to them the benefits of buying the product that you are selling.
 These benefits could be anything from increased facility and peace of mind to reduced costs etc.